x-datascience-datacamp/datacamp-master/README.md

 You **must** have a GitHub account to complete the course.

+### Setup:

+We will be using many Python packages in this course such as `pandas`, `sklearn`, and `matplotlib`, and they can all be downloaded and installed using a package-management system.
+We recommend you to use [`mamba`](https://mamba.readthedocs.io/) but you will be fine if you already have [`conda`](https://docs.conda.io/en/latest/) installed in your computer.

+**NB**: Windows users should be sure to closely follow the instructions for installing `mamba` and `conda`, since many common problems come from not having properly setup the `PATH` variable for the system.

 ## Day 1: Data wrangling

 - Introduction to the workflow (VSCode, git, github, tests, ...)